 - 8.1.
-Where, MHS determines that certain Property is not needed for MHS's own use, is obsolete or is unfit for the use for which it was acquired, Accounting, Clinical Engineering, Information Services, Logistics and Supply Chain are notified with a request to dispose of such Property, in one of the following manners: - 8.1.1.
-If the resale value of such Property is greater than \$2,500, Supply Chain attempts to sell the property by public auction, internet auction or sealed bid. - 8.1.2.
-If the resale value of such Property is less than or equal to \$2,500, Supply Chain may: - 8.1.2.1.
+Where MHS determines that certain Property is not needed for MHS' own use, is obsolete or is unfit for the use for which it was acquired, Facilities, Accounting, Clinical Engineering, Information Services, Logistics, Supply Chain and/or other applicable Departments are notified with a request to dispose of such Property in one of the following manners: - 8.1.1.
+If the current per-unit resale value of such Property is greater than \$5,000, MHS: - 8.1.1.1.
+Attempts to sell the Property by public auction, internet auction or sealed bid. - 8.1.1.2.
+Donates the Property to a nonprofit entity, consistent with the President and CEO's delegated authority. - 8.1.2.
+If the current per-unit resale value of such Property is less than or equal to \$5,000, MHS may: - 8.1.2.1.
 Sell the property by private sale (without advertisement or public notification), public auction, internet auction or sealed bid; or - 8.1.2.2.
-Donate the property to an eligible nonprofit organization that is located in the State of Ohio and is tax exempt. - 8.1.3.
-If the disposition activities identified above fail to produce a satisfactory purchase offer within two (2) weeks or the incidental costs associated with the disposition activities are anticipated to exceed the Property's estimated aggregate resale value, such Property is considered to have no value and Supply Chain may discard or salvage such Property. - 8.1.4.
-Trade-in such Property for new or replacement Property if Supply Chain determines the value of the trade-in credit will exceed the Property's estimated aggregate resale value.
+Donate the property to a nonprofit entity. - 8.1.3.
+If the disposition activities identified above fail to produce a satisfactory purchase offer within ten (10) days or, regardless of the current per-unit resale value of the Property, MHS reasonably determines that the incidental costs associated with the disposition activities are anticipated to be equivalent to or exceed the Property's current per-unit resale value, such Property is considered to have no value and MHS may discard, salvage, or engage another organization supplier or vendor to remove such Property. - 8.1.4.
+Supply Chain may trade-in such Property for new or replacement Property if Supply Chain determines that the value of the trade-in credit will exceed the Property's estimated current per-unit resale value.

-${\sf GEN\text{-}05-Procurement,\,Management\,and\,Disposal\,of\,Products}$
+${\sf SC\text{-}05-Procurement,\,Management\,and\,Disposal\,of\,Products}$